-The Ottawa Public Health website features the most current updates about the evolving situation in Ottawa.
+Ottawa Public Health features the most current updates about the evolving situation in Ottawa.
 Please check the website regularly for changing information and tips for staying healthy.

 Where do I go for the latest information about the current situation in Quebec?

-The Official website of the Gouvernement du Québec has published information about COVID-19.
-Please check the website regularly for changing information and tips for staying healthy.
+The Government of Quebec regularly publishes information about COVID-19.
+Please check the website on a consistent basis for changing information and tips for staying healthy.

 What are the symptoms of COVID-19?

-Employees are advised to visit the Canada Life website for up-to-date information on coverage.
-Canada Life has shared that the best way to stay informed as a plan member is to be signed up for GroupNet for Plan Members.
+The best way to stay informed as a plan member is to sign up for Canada Life’s GroupNet for Plan Members.

 I rely on public transportation to get to work and I know that ridership is low.
 What changes can I expect as it pertains to O-Train, bus, and Para Transpo service?

-Service level adjustments will begin to roll out starting Wednesday, March 25.
-Please note the individual start dates for different modes:
+Service level adjustments began to take place in March.
+Please note the details for different modes:

 - Rural weekly Shopper services will continue as usual

-- Saturday and Sunday service will operate as usual; and,
+- Saturday and Sunday service will operate as usual

-- Complete schedules and details of impacts to specific routes will be available later on OCTranspo.com.
+- Complete schedules and details of impacts to specific routes will be available on OCTranspo.com

 O-Train Line 1 the Confederation Line

-- On Friday, service will run until 1 am on Saturday morning (overnight bus service will be available);
+- On Fridays, service will run until 1 am on Saturday morning (overnight bus service will be available)

 - Trains will arrive every 6 to 8 minutes at peak periods and every 10 to 16 minutes at other times of the day and on weekends

-- The number of dedicated R1 buses is being reduced to align with changed service levels on Line 1; and,
+- The number of dedicated R1 buses is being reduced to align with changed service levels on Line 1

 O-Train Line 2 - The Trillium Line

-- Para Transpo volumes are currently low and are being managed; and,
+- Para Transpo volumes are currently low and are being managed

 I am feeling very anxious about the current situation.
 Is there anyone I can talk to?